Image of a knotweed shoot growing through a wall

 11. Do goats eat Japanese knotweed?

-12. can I put Japanese knotweed in my garden bin?
+12. Can I put Japanese knotweed in my garden bin?

 13. Can I cut or mow Japanese knotweed?